t4d-classes/javascript_06072021/js-demo/exercises/exercise-1.md

 console.log(doubleNums); // [2,4,6,8,10]
 ```

 Do something similar for `myFilter` as well.
+To add something to an array you can use the `push` or `concat` functions.
+It's ok to Google the API calls.

 2. Ensure both your `myMap` and `myFilter` work correctly.